toledosq/sd-enable-textual-inversion/README.md

   > --n gives the training run a name, which will also be used as the output folder name.

-  > --gpus tells the script how many CUDA-enabled GPUs you want to use.
-Leave at 1 unless you know what you're doing.
+  > --gpus Leave at 1 unless you know what you're doing.

   > --init-word is a single word the model will start with when looking at your images for the first time.
 Should be simple, ie: "sculpture", "girl", "mountains"

 ### **Step 3:**

-The model will continue to train until you stop it by entering CTRL+C. The recommended training time is 3000-7000 epochs.
+The model will continue to train until you stop it by entering CTRL+C. The recommended training time is 3000-7000 iterations (global steps).
 You can see what step the run is on in the progress bar.
 You can also monitor progress by reviewing the images at `logs/<your run name>/images`.
 I recommend sorting that folder by date modified, they tend to get jumbled up otherwise.

 ### **Step 4:**